Wentao-Gao/Climate-Change-in-Data-Science/README.md

 - Zero inflation paper using improved transformer is submitted to ijcai, while the other one which is using diffusion model submitted to ICML
 - Good news, The paper submitted to IJCAI2025 got accepted.
+- The paper regarding zero inflation Submitted to IJCAI2025 and ICML got rejected, resubmitted to KR2025 and ECAI2025 seperately.
+- My next paper trying to use foundation models without any finetuning or retraining for localized spei prediction have submitted to Nips2025.

 ***Next step***

-- Next step should be preparing dataset for drought prediction and decide which one suits drought prediction better, Time series forecasting or classification.
+- Next step should be trying to make the full use of Frozen Time series foundation models for prediction.

 ***Papers***